MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/AdsApp.md

 ## <a name="createlabel-string-name-string-description-string-backgroundcolor-"></a>createLabel(string name, string description, string backgroundColor)
 Creates a label.
+For limits on the number of labels you may create per account, see [Limits](/advertising/guides/entity-hierarchy-limits#label).

 ### Arguments
 |Name|Type|Description|
 |-|-|-
 backgroundColor|string|Optional.
-The background color to use in the UX for the label. description|string|Optional.
-The description of what the label is used for. name|string|Required.
+The background color to use in the UX for the label.
+You may specify the color using:<ul><li>A three-byte hexadecimal number in the form #RRGGBB or #RBG.
+For example, CB0400 or F00.</li><li>One of the 16 known CSS color names.
+For example, aqua, yellow, and fuchsia.</li></ul>Consider accessability when choosing the color.
+If not specified, a random color is chosen for you. description|string|Optional.
+A description that describes the label's use.
+The maximum size is 200 characters. name|string|Required.
 The label's name.
+The name is case sensitive and must be unique within the account.
+The maximum size is 80 characters.

 ### Returns
 |Type|Description|